What is ITSM? A comprehensive guide to IT service management

 Knowledge management

-Knowledge management stores valuable IT information—like troubleshooting guides, FAQs, and best practices—in one place so it’s easily accessible.
+Knowledge management keeps important IT information in one place.
+This includes troubleshooting guides, FAQs, and best practices.
+It makes this information easy to find.
 Centralizing knowledge enables faster incident resolution, improved consistency, and reduces the burden of repetitive tasks.

 ITSM best practices